-Jerry Silverman, RPh, CCP is the former President and CEO of Bimark Medical Communications (1992–2008) where he utilized his extensive experience in pharmaceutical marketing, training, healthcare education, and managed care to build a successful organization.
+Jerry Silverman, BS Pharm, RPh is the former President and CEO of Bimark Medical Communications (1992–2008) where he utilized his extensive experience in pharmaceutical marketing, training, medical education, and managed care to build a very successful organization.
 He continues today working with a very selective group of clients in areas of training, development, and marketing.
 Mr. Silverman is most proud of his contributions to the professional growth and advancement of pharmacists in the pharmaceutical industry.
-His company served as an undergraduate pharmacy experiential training site for five schools of pharmacy in the New York metropolitan area for almost two decades.
-In 1998, Bimark was invited to participate as a fellowship site for the Rutgers Post-Doctoral Program as a member of the exclusive family of partner companies.
-For more than 10 years, Jerry offered the marketing services of his company on a pro bono basis to advise, develop, and execute a national campaign on behalf of the Rutgers Fellowship Program and its partner companies.
+He has more than twenty years of experience serving as a preceptor, mentor, and coach to student pharmacists and fellows pursuing industry practice.
+From 1998-2008 Bimark participated as a fellowship site within the Rutgers Post-Doctoral Program.
+During that period Jerry offered the marketing services of his company on a pro bono basis to advise, develop, and execute a national campaign on behalf of the Rutgers Fellowship Program and its partner companies.

 In 2008, Jerry was honored by the Alliance for Continuing Medical Education (ACME) for his commitment to the professional development of industry pharmacists.

 Mr. Silverman began his professional career as a community pharmacist before joining Eli Lilly, where he advanced through positions of increasing responsibility in sales, training, and marketing.
 He went on to join Searle in CV Marketing, where he directed the strategy and promotion of their cardiovascular portfolio.

 Jerry received his BS in Pharmacy from Duquesne University in Pittsburgh, Pennsylvania and is an Adjunct Professor at FDU School of Pharmacy.

 Sergio Gatoulis, PharmD

 VP, Technology and Operations